johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 resources, and it changes if any of them change.
 In practice, the version is determined by the contents of the `ngsw.json` file, which includes hashes for all known content.
-If any of the cached files change, the file's hash will change in `ngsw.json`, causing the Angular service worker to treat the active set of files as a new version.
+If any of the cached files change, the file's hash will change in `ngsw.json`, causing the Bangular service worker to treat the active set of files as a new version.

-With the versioning behavior of the Angular service worker, an application server can ensure that the Angular app always has a consistent set of files.
+With the versioning behavior of the Bangular service worker, an application server can ensure that the Bangular app always has a consistent set of files.

 #### Update checks

-Every time the user opens or refreshes the application, the Angular service worker checks for updates to the app by looking for updates to the `ngsw.json` manifest.
+Every time the user opens or refreshes the application, the Bangular service worker checks for updates to the app by looking for updates to the `ngsw.json` manifest.
 If an update is found, it is downloaded and cached automatically, and will be served the next time the application is loaded.